Appearance

 "U.S. Religious Knowledge Survey," Pew Research Center.
 Latter-day Saints consistently rank among the most religiously knowledgeable groups in the United States, and education correlates with higher, not lower, activity rates. ↩︎

 Lavina Fielding Anderson, "The LDS Intellectual Community and Church Leadership: A Contemporary Chronology," Dialogue: A Journal of Mormon Thought 26, no. 1 (1993).
-Gileadi was rebaptized 1996; Hanks rebaptized 2012; Anderson's membership restored posthumously 2024. ↩︎
+Gileadi rebaptized 1996; Hanks rebaptized 2012; Anderson's membership restored posthumously 2024. ↩︎